argoproj/argo-cd/docs/operator-manual/high_availability.md

 * The controller uses Kubernetes watch APIs to maintain lightweight Kubernetes cluster cache.
 This allows to avoid querying Kubernetes during app reconciliation and significantly improve performance.
 For performance reasons controller monitors and caches only preferred the version of a resource.
 During reconciliation, the controller might have to convert cached resource from preferred version into a version of the resource stored in Git.
 If `kubectl convert` fails because conversion is not supported then controller falls back to Kubernetes API query which slows down reconciliation.
-In this case advice user-preferred resource version in Git.
+In this case, we advise you to use the preferred resource version in Git.

 * The controller polls Git every 3m by default.
 You can increase this duration using `timeout.reconciliation` setting in the `argocd-cm` ConfigMap.